-The Board holds four regularly scheduled meetings each year, at which it considers reports from each of the key functions.
-In particular, these board agenda items are legal, regulatory, financial performance and risk.
-In addition to these standing items, the Board considers other matters of significance to the Company annually, in accordance with an agreed schedule of matters to be considered in the forthcoming year.
+The Board holds at least four meetings each year, at which it considers reports from each of the key functions.
+In particular, these Board agenda items are legal, regulatory, financial performance and risk.
+In addition to these standing items, the Board considers other matters of significance to the Company, in accordance with an agreed schedule of matters to be considered in the forthcoming year.